 Sorry, we're currently closed.
 Please call NHS 111

-From the 1st of April 2023, Parkwood Surgery will cease to accept repeat requests via email or website.
+From the 1st of April 2023, Parkwood Surgery will cease to accept repeat requests via email, website, either from patients or pharmacies.
 For more information, click on this link.

 If you are on repeat medications, or wish to request medication that you have previously been prescribed by one of our doctors, you can request your medication in the following ways:

-We cannot accept any medication request over the telephone.
-All requests for medication MUST be in written form and can only be requested 7 days early.
+We cannot accept any medication request over the telephone or via our website.
+Please submit medication requests in writing using the options described above, note that they may only be requested 7 days early.

-Prescriptions will be available after 72 hours excluding weekends and bank holidays, but may take longer during busy periods.
+Please allow 72 hours for your prescription request to be process, excluding weekends and bank holidays, it may take longer during busy periods.